ansible/ansible-dev-tools/docs/index.md

 ## Getting started

-To get started, please follow the [installation](installation.md) steps to get ADT setup and jump into [Getting Started](getting-started.md) guide for details.
+To get started, follow the [installation](installation.md) steps to get ADT setup and jump into the [Getting Started](getting-started.md) guide for more details.

 ## Community